V-S summer projects underway

 In the past the district has talked about the possibility of using solar power as a way to offset electricity charges.

-“Our AmeriCorp volunteer, Katherine Stuelke, made some initial contacts and provided energy use date to several companies,” Hainstock wrote in her report to the board.
+“Our AmeriCorps volunteer, Katherine Stuelke, made some initial contacts and provided energy use date to several companies,” Hainstock wrote in her report to the board.

 “Over the last few weeks, representatives from several of those companies have worked more closely to develop preliminary or draft options for the district to consider.”